emistasis/OSOS_2025/bash/README.md

 For this module, I have adapted many of the resources available for the Unix Shell module published by [Software Carpentry](https://swcarpentry.github.io/shell-novice/index.html).

-You can access the (Google Drive here)[https://drive.google.com/drive/folders/19aCnqWP3KI0nLcazQt_rTm8Gm7ybFmna].
+You can access the [Google Drive here](https://drive.google.com/drive/folders/19aCnqWP3KI0nLcazQt_rTm8Gm7ybFmna).
 The Google Drive includes the same information that can be accessed in this GitHub except in PDF format instead.

 ## Objectives